MaximilianFlagg/Inverts-and-Soil-Carbon-in-Hogacre-Ecopark/README.md

 The code itself, made in R version 4.3.2, is in the 'src' folder.
 It utilises packages 'car' (version 3.1-2), 'tidyverse' (version 2.0.0), 'vegan' (version 2.6-4), 'writexl' (version 1.5.0)

 NOTES ON STUDY -----------------
 This code and data is associated with my Mbiol project with the University of Oxford in the academic year of 2023-24.
 For more information the context, goals, methods and results of this study, see my dissertation 'Difference in invertebrate biodiversity and soil carbon between small-scale habitats in Hogacre Common Ecopark, Oxford'.
+If you are reading this, you should have access to this dissertation.

 NOTES ON DATA ------------------
 In 'pitfalls.csv', 'Block' refers to the habitat section (otherwise referred to as 'plot') of the trap, while 'plot' refers to the specific trap i.e. Hogacre Woodland North (JHWN).